Monkey Project (MONK) Price Reaches $0.0921 on Exchanges

-Monkey Project (MONK) traded flat against the dollar during the 24-hour period ending at 9:00 AM E.T. on May 31st.
-During the last seven days, Monkey Project has traded flat against the dollar.
-Monkey Project has a market cap of $1.18 million and approximately $5,102.00 worth of Monkey Project was traded on exchanges in the last 24 hours.
-One Monkey Project coin can now be bought for about $0.0921 or 0.00000260 BTC on popular cryptocurrency exchanges.
+Monkey Project (MONK) traded flat against the dollar during the 1-day period ending at 17:00 PM Eastern on June 3rd.
+Monkey Project has a total market cap of $1.18 million and approximately $5,102.00 worth of Monkey Project was traded on exchanges in the last day.
+Over the last week, Monkey Project has traded flat against the dollar.
+One Monkey Project coin can now be purchased for approximately $0.0921 or 0.00000260 BTC on exchanges.

 - Capricoin (CPC) traded flat against the dollar and now trades at $0.0350 or 0.00000378 BTC.